 The Best Part of the Work is the Responsibility Itself / The best part of the work is when I am given the ball and expected to make the big score: the strategy, gambits, moves and maneuvers; the hits, rebounds, scramble and score.
 It's all very exciting.
 I look forward to sharing Success Stories, a program outline I call Talking Points, and the extraordinary features of my program that fall under the category of The Extra Mile with you when we meet.

-The Pillars of Success of the Real Estate Professionals' program are (1) Strategic Planning (2) Intentioned Activity and (3) Records.
-All together, a supernova of activity, planned, executed and accounted for by your listing broker.
+The Pillars of Success of the Real Estate Professionals' program are (1) Strategic Planning (2) Intentioned Activity and (3) Records to Substantiate Effort and Progress.
+Altogether, a supernova of activity, planned, executed and accounted for by your listing broker.
 Working closely with me, Your Listing Broker, that's exactly what you will get week-to-week until we sell your property at the top of the market and get you to where you want to go: the Noble Cause underlying our intentioned activity and efforts.

 What I Am Doing Today.

 Today I continue to list and sell houses as an active resale Broker and I continue to work with builders.
 My unique expertise or specialty, you might say, is turnaround sales and marketing for home owner and builder alike.
 With one or more of my various programs I turn slow-sale real estate into fast-sale real estate.
 I bring the winning difference, the two-percent difference, to the table.

 I am not bounded by area or locale, but conduct hands-on sales and marketing for home owners throughout southern California and for builders anywhere in the U.S. and Canada.